Assessment Of Prior Learning (APL)

 If withdrawn, the students must apply for readmission — after a hiatus of no less than two semesters — if they wish to continue undergraduate studies at Goddard.

 Goddard may accept up to five semesters (75 credits) of undergraduate transfer credit from other accredited colleges and universities alone or in combination with credit earned from college level equivalency examinations (Advanced Placement, College-Level Examination Program (CLEP)).
 In rare circumstances, Goddard may accept up to six semesters (90 credits) of undergraduate transfer credit from other accredited colleges and universities, however, in these cases additional criteria apply.
 Official transcripts carrying possible transfer credit must be submitted to the College by the final day of a student’s first residency in order to be reviewed.
-The full undergraduate transfer credit policy is available in the Undergraduate Student Handbook and on the College web page.
+The full undergraduate transfer credit policy is available in the Student Handbook.

 It is important to note that credit earned at Goddard is transferable only at the discretion of the receiving school.